ctarver/MIMOSA/README.md

 # MIMOSA
 [![DOI](https://zenodo.org/badge/440905926.svg)](https://zenodo.org/badge/latestdoi/440905926)

+### THIS REPO IS A WORK IN PROGRESS.
+PLEASE BUG CHANCE FOR UPDATES.

 MIMO Simulator with Amplifiers.
 This repo simulates a Quadriga channel with GMP-based PAs and GMP-based DPD per antenna.